Dankpen Well Rehab Project – Togo

 Additionally, many communities find the pumps dry up in the dry season because the water level has fallen throughout the years.

 This project is to rehabilitate 5 wells in the prefecture.

 The depth of the water table ranges from 70 to 120 meters.
 The work will be done by an experienced team of Togolese mechanics.
 The repairs involve taking the pump apart, removing the old pieces such as pipes and the head of the pump, and replacing them with new ones.
 Work will begin in January 2017.

 Water Charity funds will be used for parts and materials, the salaries of the mechanics, and the cost of transport to the villages.

-Seminars will be conducted on the proper use and maintenance of the pumps, as well as gender equality, food security, and sanitation practices with the community.
+Seminars will be conducted on the proper use and maintenance of the pumps, as well as gender equality, food security, and sanitation practices within the community.

 5,432 people will benefit from the project.